Constitution, Bylaws and Code of Ethics

-- Proxy votes will be sent out to members who indicate by email correspondence that they cannot attend the Annual General Meeting.
+- Proxy votes may be sent out to members who indicate by email correspondence that they cannot attend the Annual General Meeting.

 Board of Directors

-- he SKGABC shall have a Board of Directors consisting of 8 members.
+- The SKGABC shall have a Board of Directors consisting of 8 elected SKGABC members.

 - Each Director's term of office is two years.